 The rise of the nontraditional CRM system

-There's an increasing number of platforms with non-linear, non-sales funnel oriented applications.
+There's an increasing number of platforms with non-linear, non-sales funnel-oriented applications.
 They handle everything from personal organization to brainstorming ideas and contact management.

-Airtable, for example, is an all-in-one collaboration platform that fulfills basic CRM features but is based on flexible spreadsheet functionality.
+Airtable is an all-in-one collaboration platform that fulfills basic CRM features but is based on flexible spreadsheet functionality.
 It synchronizes workflow and has a range of analytic, organizational, and communications features.

 The software puts a premium on creativity and personalization.
 Layout and workflow can be endlessly tweaked and customized.
 Instead of just text and numbers, tables can be filled with lists, photos, and more.

 Radar, a 'contact relationship management' platform, was developed by a team with a creative agency background.
-It's designed for businesses where talent morphs from project to project, providing a single space for organizing specialist freelance talent.
+It's designed for businesses where talent morphs from project to project, providing a single space for organizing specialist freelance workers.

 Radar emphasizes network-sharing across your business.
 It has a lot of potential applications, from managing freelancers to running a music label to handling photo shoots, film productions, and building up model agency rosters.